 - Having plenty to drink to avoid a lack of fluid in the body (dehydration).

-- Taking paracetamol or ibuprofen to ease high temperature (fever), headaches, and aches and pains; note ibuprofen only for those over 12 years old.
+- Taking paracetamol to ease high temperature (fever), headaches, and aches and pains.

 - Soothing creams (emollients) put on the spots (rash) may ease itching.
 Calamine lotion is the most used, although it is not known how effective it is.